Liquid Leaf is my new BFF. I know! It’s so out of my norm, but let me tell you what happened.

 How to Easily Gold Gild Using Liquid Leaf

 This post is in collaboration with Plaid Products and Poppies Paint Powder, but all projects and opinions are 100% my own.
+Affiliate links are added for your convenience.
+A purchase generates a small commission at no cost to you.

 Liquid Leaf vs Gold Leaf – What’s the Difference?